GenesysCloudBlueprints/using-script-to-alert-on-inactivity-blueprint/blueprint/index.md

 ---
-title: Screenpop a URL when a conversation ends on Genesys Cloud
+title: Using Scripts to screenpop a URL when after inactivity when a conversation ends on Genesys Cloud
 author: zino.onokpise
 indextype: blueprint
 icon: blueprint